A new treatment could give women who have gone through premature ovarian failure the hope of a baby.

 Experts are warning that although it is a huge breakthrough, actually using this as a routine, day-to-day clinical treatment for Premature Ovarian Failure is a long way off.
 Only a small group of women were involved in the study and it didn’t work for all of them.
 A larger-scale study is now needed to determine and refine the technique.

 So what treatment options are there for Premature Ovarian Failure in the meantime?
-One option that may be recommended in the use of DHEA to try to improve ovarian function.

-Another option is the use of a donor egg with IVF to help you have a baby.
+An option is the use of a donor egg with IVF to help you have a baby.
 At Manchester Fertility, we have no waiting list for donor eggs and all of our donors are fully identifiable, from the UK and registered with the HFEA, meaning they have passed the strict criteria needed to be egg donors.